andrewisen/AI2102-D4/README.md

 READ MORE: http://hitta.github.io/public/http-api/authentication.html (in Swedish)

 # How the script works
-There are three different projects.
+There are three different projects.<br />
 One reference project and two that we compare it to.

-The projects are areas in Stockholm, Sweden.
+The projects are areas in Stockholm, Sweden.<br />
 The names and coordinates (based on RT90) are set in the main.py file.

 The script goes through each project and finds companies based on a certain type of industry and radius.